Language Translation

 Reporting

-According to IC 4-6-15-4, the Indiana Family and Social Services Administration (FSSA) is required to submit an annual comprehensive report of the use of all opioid settlement funds, including funds received by the local units of government, to the Indiana General Assembly by October 1.
-All local units of government that received funds from the National Opioid Settlement are required to report their use of funds to FSSA using a unique survey link distributed to all local units of government in August 2023.
-The information collected was included in a final report to the Indiana General Assembly.
+Ind.
+Code 4-6-15-4 requires the Indiana Family and Social Services Administration (FSSA) to submit an annual comprehensive report of the use of all opioid settlement funds, including funds received by the local units of government, to the Indiana General Assembly by October 1.
+All local units of government that received funds from the National Opioid Settlement are required to report their use of funds to FSSA using an electronic reporting form distributed to all local units of government in August of each year.
+The information collected is included in a final report to the Indiana General Assembly and is made available to the public.

 View the 2023 report here.
 To see how each local unit of government reported their use of settlement funds, click here.